 How do I book?

-In order to secure your participation in our tours, please reserve at least a day before by going to the Contact page and we’ll get back to you to reconfirm.
+In order to secure your participation in our tours, please reserve by going to the Contact page and we’ll get back to you to reconfirm.
 In this season, we do the tour if we have at least 3 participants.